sverweij/dependency-cruiser/doc/options-reference.md

 ### showMetrics - (`dot` and `flat` reporters)

-When you instructed dependency-cruiser to calculate metrics, with the showMetrics switch you can influence whether you want to show them in the graph or not (which is also the default).
+With the showMetrics switch you can influence whether you want to show metrics in in the graph or not (_not_ is also the default).
+This only works when you instructed dependency-cruiser to actually calculate metrics (e.g. by passing the `--metrics` option on the command line or by [having a rule that validates modules against metrics](./rules-reference.md#moreunstable)).

+> Dependency-cruiser doesn't calculate these metrics by default - as likely not
+> a lot of folks need them, and it _does_ involve serious numbers of CPU-cycles
+> to calculate them.

 ```javascript
 module.exports = {